sanctumos/thalamus/docs/DEPLOYMENT.md

 pip install -r requirements.txt
 ```

-**Note**: If `psycopg2-binary` fails on Windows, install PostgreSQL development tools or use SQLite only.
+**Note**: SQLite is included with Python and requires no additional setup.

 ### 4. Environment Configuration
 Create `.env` file in project root: